Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Semantic Masked World Model

 \subsection{Multi-source Sampler}

-In the process of data collection, the self-driving vehicles spend most of the time on straight roads with fewer vehicles, while the data collection on curved and crowded traffic is insufficient.
-This phenomenon leads to the world model unable to reconstruct the mask well, and policy learned by the world model tends to act badly under the corner case.
-To eliminate this gap, we proposed multi-source training method shown in Fig. \ref{5} with a multi-source sampler.
+During the data collection phase, self-driving vehicles primarily accumulate data while navigating straight roads with low traffic density.
+However, data collected in scenarios involving curves and densely populated traffic environments is limited.
+This leads to suboptimal performance in reconstructing the mask by the world model and the policy tends to perform poorly in these corner cases.

-The multi-source sampler separately collects the abnormal ending episodes in the process of interaction with the environment as the corner data set.
-We divide the replay buffer into three categories: common replay buffer, out-lane replay buffer and collision replay buffer.
-Each time the system is trained, the corner case data set is used by multi-source sampler to train the world model, so that the agent can quickly reduce the number of abnormal ending of the current scene and obtain higher returns.
-In the training process of SEM2, we use batches of $B = 16$ sequences of fixed length $L = 16$ that are sampled randomly within the stored episodes.
-We sample the start index of each training sequence via the multi-source sampler in both the training process and behavior learning.
+To address this gap, we propose a multi-source training method.
+This method utilizes a multi-source sampler which is illustrated in Fig. \ref{5} to mix batches.
+The multi-source sampler separately collects the abnormal ending episodes in the process of interaction with the environment as the boundary condition data set.
+We divide the replay buffer into three categories: common replay buffer, outlane replay buffer, and collision replay buffer.
+Each time the system is trained, the corner case data set is used by the multi-source sampler to train the world model.
+The agent with multi-source training can better cope with the corner case, obtain higher average returns and improve driving performance.